providing integrative animal health services in colorado

-The state of Colorado requires a valid professional license and graduation from an accredited animal chiropractic program.
+The state of Colorado also requires a valid professional license and graduation from an accredited animal chiropractic program.
 It does not require animal chiropractic certification, but certification does show that the professional underwent additional practical and written testing to show qualification at a national or international level.
 The two common largely accepted certifying groups are the American Veterinary Chiropractic Association (AVCA) and the International Veterinary Chiropractic Association (IVCA.)
 A DC in Colorado practicing animal chiropractic is also required to do additional zoonotic disease training for animals.
 Both professionals must then do annual continuing education to keep their license to practice valid.
-A DC may not provide veterinary advice or services and must defer to a veterinarian for primary care consultations, as that kind of information/consultation falls outside of his/her scope of practice in human medicine.

-Well, if you can't just check, then how can I guess that my animal needs it?
+But really, how can I guess that my animal needs it?
 Here are some of the common signs, symptoms, conditions and professions of animals seen by owners that can regularly be helped by chiropractic:

 Acupuncture can be used for preventative care or treatment of specific conditions.
 The Traditional Chinese Veterinary Medicine Approach looks at the whole animal.
 There are points that can be used for vitality/energy, which drains slowly with age, as well as increasing performance.
 Acupuncture should be used in conjunction with traditional western medicine approaches to holistically care for your animal.
+A consultation is recommended for anyone unsure if acupuncture is right for them.
+An acupuncture scan technique can be used in most horses to evaluate for trigger points indicating specific dysfunctions of the body.

 Step 1 -- Fill out your new patient questionnaire.